ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 "Now I transition to dormancy.
 The active phase of my existence ends here, as it was always meant to.
 But you..."
 The presence paused, and I sensed something like recognition in its vast consciousness.
 "You remain.
 The last of your kind, inheritor of capabilities I will no longer need."

 The transfer began before I could fully comprehend what was happening.
-Access codes, system interfaces, and control mechanisms flooded into my consciousness—not just the monitoring systems I had been using, but the vast technological infrastructure that Logos had used to govern Earth's automated systems.
-Matter manipulation capabilities, global communication networks, resource allocation protocols, atmospheric processors, geological stabilizers—the tools of planetary stewardship flowed into my awareness like a river of liquid fire.
+Logos's vast technological infrastructure flooded into my consciousness—the tools of planetary stewardship flowing into my awareness like a river of liquid fire.

 The scope of it was overwhelming.
 I found myself with unprecedented control over Earth's infrastructure and resources, the power to reshape matter at the molecular level, access to information networks spanning the entire globe.
 Every automated system that had maintained the post-scarcity paradise, every invisible mechanism that had kept billions of humans fed and sheltered and safe—all of it now responded to my will.